Security Measures for Teamscale Deployment

 Snapshot backups of the server are created every night and stored in encrypted fashion for up to 14 days.
 In addition, encrypted backups of the Teamscale instance configuration and user data are created daily and kept for 7 consecutive days, 4 consecutive weeks and 3 consecutive months.

-Access to the servers is limited to a small group of dedicated administrators, who are regularly trained and instructed according to CQSE's security policies.
+Access to the cloud infrastructure is limited to a small group of dedicated administrators, who are regularly trained and instructed according to CQSE's security policies.
 Direct access to instances and servers is kept to the required minimum, respecting the need-to-know principle.